The CLEVER scenario

 To ensure a fair transition between countries that is dependent upon their different level of wealth and greenhouse gas emissions, the CLEVER network has worked on corridors of energy consumption towards 2050.

-For major indicators of the trajectory, a lower and upper limit of consumption for 2050 has been built in the technical dialogue amongst partners, on the basis of international literature and partners expertise with regards to national circumstances.
+For major indicators of the trajectory, a lower and upper limit of consumption for 2050 have been built in the technical dialogue amongst partners, on the basis of international literature and partners expertise with regards to national circumstances.

 This may lead to an increase in consumption in some countries in order to enable access to a decent standard of living and to basic energy services for all, and a decrease in the level of consumption in others in order to remain within the planetary limits.